stephen-quiton/stephen-quiton.github.io/pages/FW1-PythonInst.md

 The `x` could be any number depending on which one was selected as primary.
 Everything before the colon is the hostname, and the 5-digit to the right is the port.
 Keep this info handy later on.

 Also keep in mind that the primary cluster changes once in a while, so make sure that when you're doing a task that involves connecting to the launchpad that you're connecting to the _primary_ cluster.
+If you don't you may get a python exception called "Not_master" or something to that effect.

 ### Test your connection